blackhan-software/avalanche-cli/README.md

 ## [EVM API](https://docs.ava.network/v1.0/en/api/evm)

 This section describes the API of the C-Chain, which is an instance of the Ethereum Virtual Machine (EVM). **Note:** Ethereum has its own notion of `networkID` and `chainID`.
 The C-Chain uses `1` and `43110` for these values, respectively.
-These have no relationship to AVA's view of `networkID` and `chainID`, and are purely internal to the C-Chain.
+These have no relationship to AVAX's view of `networkID` and `chainID`, and are purely internal to the C-Chain.

 ```
 evm web3-client-version                           Returns the current client version.
 See: https://eth.wiki/json-rpc/API#web3_clientversion